-As the amount of remote work opportunities increase year after year, more companies are realizing the benefits that come with flexible schedules and commute-free lifestyles.
+The amount of remote work opportunities increase year after year.
+More companies are realizing the benefits that come with flexible schedules and commute-free lifestyles.
 Remote workers report that they have better work-life balance, increased productivity, and less stress, according to the 2019 State of Remote Work by Owl Labs.

 In general, remote work is more common in cities, especially those where tech is prevalent.
-For data scientists looking to find a remote role where they can make more money, feel more satisfied at work, and be more productive, check out these tips.
+For data scientists looking to find remote data science jobs where they can make more money, feel more satisfied at work, and be more productive, check out these tips.

 1. Highlight your impact with a strong resume, LinkedIn, and portfolio

 The first step towards finding a new data science role is strengthening your resume, LinkedIn, and GitHub portfolio.
 Especially when you are applying for remote roles, you need to show that you will succeed in this role because there is less oversight from managers.

 The statements on your resume need to showcase your impact.
 This means you should write about why you did the tasks and projects, not just that you did them.
 All of the work you have done had a reason.
 Tell the complete story of your experiences so you can give the reader a clear picture of your accomplishments.